 As science writers, we spend a little time at the top of the ladder—evolution!—and a whole lot of time in the middle, which is where concepts and data and explanations live.
 “What sensory detail does is to drop us like a plumb line to the bottom of the ladder, down to the place where people’s attention is engaged.
 Once we do that we can bring them back up the ladder again,” McKenna said.
 “Rarely does science writing get right down to these bottom levels and engage a reader’s senses and emotions.”

-Stories that incorporate these bottom-rung sensory details transport us—whether it is into towns being decimated by an epidemic, in dark caves filled with dying bats, in a Canadian distillery town beset by a mysterious fungus, or into the world of an octopus, where intellect is inextricably linked to touch and taste.
+Stories that incorporate these bottom-rung sensory details transport us—whether it is into towns being decimated by an epidemic, into dark caves filled with dying bats, into a Canadian distillery town beset by a mysterious fungus, or into the world of an octopus, where intellect is inextricably linked to touch and taste.

 How do writers report and use sensory detail to create vivid stories?